"Human welfare is the first and final task of government." - John Steinbeck

 Anthony devised, planned, and wrote Congressional oversight hearings on the management of federal electronic records, including personal vs. official email; the National Archives’ (NARA) use of federal advisory committees; the loss of veterans’ electronic records; stakeholders’ views on selecting the next archivist of the United States; the participation of hard to count communities in the 2010 Census; NARA’s ability to safeguard electronic records; the Freedom of Information Act; NARA’s decision to emphasize museum exhibits over records processing; federal Web 2.0 technology; the challenges of counting people living in group quarters during the 2010 Census; the 20-years-delayed reauthorization of the National Historical Publications and Records Commission; and public, free open access to billions of dollars worth of federally funded research.

-Anthony is available for comment on former presidents and their legacies; the planned Obama Library in Chicago; presidential foundations; administration of the Presidential Records Act, the Presidential Libraries Act, and the Freedom of Information Act; federal records (including electronic); and the National Archives and Records Administration.
+Anthony is no longer commenting on or accepting interview requests about presidential libraries; former presidents and their legacies; the planned Obama Library in Chicago; presidential foundations; administration of the Presidential Records Act, the Presidential Libraries Act, and federal records (including electronic); or the National Archives and Records Administration.
+Some of his previous interviews on these subjects can be found here:

 Brian Lamb/C-SPAN: Q&A